 --shutdown option.
 First, list the sandboxes,

 and then shutdown the sandbox using the PID number from the list.
-In this example I shut down Firefox browser:
+In this example I shut down Firefox browser from the example above:

 3.1 Private Mode